firdausmuhammadismail/Quick-Check-of-Your-Linux-System/README.md

-# Quick-Check-of-Your-Linux-System
-This is for those of you who are new to Linux, so if you are already good at it you can skip it.
-This is a collection of basic commands designed to check information about your Linux system
+# Check Of Your Linux System
+> This is a basic introduction to the Linux system for those who don't really understand Linux and several commands related to the system in it.
+**you don't need anything, just clone and run!**
+>